Taos Pueblo (book): Editions

-The book was published in a limited edition of 100 signed and numbered copies, plus eight artist's copies, each containing twelve original prints.
+The book was published by in a limited edition of 100 signed and numbered copies, plus eight artist's copies, each containing twelve original prints.
+The folio was hand bound in quarter tan morocco leather over orange buckram by Hazel Dreis.
 Bender set the price of the book at $75 per copy, which was a very high figure during the Great Depression when the average annual income for an American family was about $1,300.
 Bender, however, reached out to his wealthy friends, and within two years the edition was sold out.
 Bender quipped: "I note the Stock Market reports only Ansel Adams photographs as the sole commodity that is on the rise."

 With the cooperation of Adams, in 1977 the New York Graphic Society published a facsimile edition of the original, using gravure prints rather than original photographs.
 It was produced in a limited edition of 950 copies, each signed by Adams.
 In the afterword to that edition, photographic historian Weston Naef wrote:

 In September, 2011, a copy of the original 1930 edition was offered for sale for $85,000.
-In 2014, rare book dealers were offering available original copies for $65,000 and $75,000 and between $1,500 and $3,000 for the 1977 facsimile edition.
+In 2014, rare book dealers were offering available original copies for $65,000 and $75,000 and between about $900 and $3,000 for the 1977 facsimile edition.